Environment Invariant Linear Least Squares: Methodology

 \end{definition}

-LLS-invariance is weaker than CE-invariance because CE-invariance can imply LLS-invariance while the converse is false.
+LLS-invariance is weaker than CE-invariance because the CE-invariance of $S^\star$ implies the LLS-invariance of $S^\star$ while the converse is false.
 In this paper, we only leverage linear information to facilitate LLS-invariance on the solution we find.
 That is what the word ``\emph{linear}'' in our regularizer's name emphasizes.
-According to the above discussion of the relaxation in $(a)$, we can incorporate more hand-crafted nonlinear features other than linear feature $x_j$ in the \emph{focused invariance regularizer} to strengthen the degree of invariance to some extent.
+According to the above discussion of the relaxation in $(a)$, we can incorporate more hand-crafted nonlinear features other than linear feature $x_j$ in the \emph{focused invariance regularizer} to somewhat strengthen the degree of invariance.
 For example, consider the following enhanced regularizer that includes another marginal nonlinear feature $h(\cdot)$ in, where $\hat{\varepsilon}^{(e)}_{\bbeta} = y^{(e)} - \bbeta^\top \bx^{(e)}$.
 Specifically, we can take $h(u) = u^2$ or $h(u) = \cos(u)$.

-Though LLS-invariance is weaker than CE-invariance as discussed above.
-These two types of invariance are equivalent under some specific models.
+Though LLS-invariance is weaker than CE-invariance, these two types of invariance are equivalent under some specific models.
 For example, suppose $\mu^{(e)}_{\bx, y}$ are all joint Gaussian distribution for any $e\in \mathcal{E}$.
 In that case, it is easy to verify that if a set $S$ is LLS-invariant, then $S$ is also CE-invariant using the fact that uncorrelatedness implies independence for joint Gaussian random variables.
-In this case, the above enhanced regularizer \eqref{eq:lls-invariant-nonlinear-feat} would have no advantages over the most simple linear one \eqref{eq:invariant-regularizer-population}.
+In this case, the enhanced regularizer \eqref{eq:lls-invariant-nonlinear-feat} would have no advantages over the most simple linear one \eqref{eq:invariant-regularizer-population}.